mly520/auth-orm/README.md

 Set up Fuel to use Auth-Orm.

-Set up your models.
+    cp fuel/packages/auth-orm/config/auth.php fuel/app/config/auth.php

+Now edit the configuration file in your app path by adding a salt, like:

+    <?php

+    return array(
+	    'driver'	=> 'AuthOrm',
+	    'salt'		=> 'Nope!
+Just Chuck Testa!',
+    );

+Set up Fuel to load the required packages by activating them in your app path located config. (file: config.php)

+    'packages' => array(
+    	'auth',
+    	'orm',
+    	'auth-orm'
+    ),

+Set up your models, but be aware: As models are not that flexible to handle like - lets say - simple databases: here are the limitations: You need six different tables and three different models if you plan to implement the whole story, including users, groups and ACL handling.
+A sample of a database installation script and the relating models can be found in the help folder in the root path of the package.

 Create a configuration file in your app path and update some values if you need.
+(Or copy the one from the package path)

+    cp fuel/packages/auth-orm/config/authorm.php fuel/app/config/authorm.php

 Party!

+	$auth = Auth::instance();

+	if(!$auth->login('test', 'tester'))
+	{
+		Response::redirect('login');
+	}

+	if($auth->has_access('welcome.read'))
+	{
+		// congratulation, you have access!
+	}

+	$auth->logout();